Film School Essentials: Mise en Scéne

 This is the stage that determines if the film will continue or not because, without funds, there would be no cast or crew to work in the film production.
 The parties involved in the financing will draft the appropriate contracts and also sign them to make a deal.

 After this, the preparations for the shoot are made.
-This is called pre-production where locations for the shoot are selected and prepared before time, the cast and the film crew is hired, and the sets are built.
+This is called pre-production where locations for the shoot are selected and prepared before time, the cast and the film crew are hired, and the sets are built.

 Here, all the process in the production of the movie is carefully outlined to each and every involved party, and they are also carefully planned.
 Even with a lot of funding, if this process is not done carefully, the film production can halt or even fail.